-Intensive Reading Instruction, Reading Deficiency, Parental Notification and Retention:
+Intensive Reading Instruction, Parental Notification and Retention:

-A. It is the ultimate goal of the Florida legislature that every student read at or above grade level.
+- A. It is the ultimate goal of the Florida legislature that every student read at or above grade level.
 Any student who exhibits a substantial deficiency in reading, based upon locally determined or statewide assessments conducted in kindergarten, Grade 1, Grade 2, or Grade 3, or through teacher observations, must be given intensive reading instruction immediately following the identification of the reading deficiency.
 The student's reading proficiency must be reassessed by locally determined assessments or through teacher observations at the beginning of the grade following the intensive reading instruction.
 The student must continue to be provided with intensive reading instruction until the reading deficiency is remediated.
-A reading deficiency is defined to include Florida standards in the area of Language Arts (reading, writing, vocabulary, grammar, etc.).

-- B. Beginning with the 2002 2003 school year, tThe parent of any student who exhibits a substantial deficiency in reading, as described in paragraph (A), must be notified in writing through a Progress Monitoring Plan of the will be involved in the development of an intervention plan to include the following: - That his or her child has been identified as having a substantial deficiency in reading.
+A reading deficiency is defined to include Florida Standards in the area of Language Arts (reading, writing, vocabulary, grammar, etc.). - B. The parent of any student who exhibits a substantial deficiency in reading, as described in paragraph (A), will be involved in the development of an intervention plan to include the following: - 1.
 A review of all observation and assessment results. - 2.
-A description of the current services that are provided to the child.
-A description of Tier I (Core Program) supports in place to help the student. - A description of the proposed supplemental instructional services and supports that will be provided to the child that are designed to remediate the identified area of reading deficiency. - 4.
-That Retention Information: if the child's reading deficiency is not remediated by the end of Grade 3 (Level 1 performance on state and local assessments) the child must be retained, unless he or she is exempt from mandatory retention for "good cause." - Strategies-The school shall offer support and strategies for parents to use in helping their child succeed in reading proficiency, are an available resource provided by the school. - A good faith attempt will be made by the school to present this Progress Monitoring Plan Intervention Plan information in a face-to-face conference with parents.
+A description of Tier I (Core Program) supports in place to help the student. - 3.
+A description of the proposed supplemental instructional services and supports that will be provided to the child that are designed to remediate the identified area of reading deficiency. - 4.
+Retention Information: if the child's reading deficiency is not remediated by the end of Grade 3 (Level 1 performance on state and local assessments) the child must be retained, unless he or she is exempt from mandatory retention for "good cause." - 5.
+The school shall offer support and strategies for parents to use in helping their child succeed in reading proficiency. - 6.
+A good faith attempt will be made by the school to present this Intervention Plan information in a face-to-face conference with parents.

 Intensive Reading Instruction: Students must be assessed in reading proficiency using locally determined assessments before the end of Grades 1, 2 and 3.
 Students with a substantial deficiency in reading must be given intensive reading instruction immediately following the identification.
-Substantial deficiency may be determined by a student's scoring less than 15% on the Florida Assessment for Instruction in Reading (FAIR) Probability of Reading Success-student scoring a Level 1 or Level 2 on the End of the Year Discovery Educational Assessments OR by using other district and/or state assessment data including but not limited to: Substantial deficiency may also be determined as scoring at or below the 30% level on any other District approved assessment (ERDA, DAR, ERSI Observation Survey, STAR Literacy Assessment, Yopp-Singer Test of Phonemic Segmentation, Core Curriculum Benchmark Assessments, software based evaluation methods including SRI, STAR, etc. or equal to or below Level 2 on the end of year Discovery Education Early Skills assessment) used by teachers.
+Substantial deficiency may be determined by a student scoring a Level 1 or Level 2 on the End of the Year Discovery Educational Assessments OR by using other district and/or state assessment data including but not limited to: (ERDA, DAR, ERSI Observation Survey, Yopp-Singer Test of Phonemic Segmentation, Core Curriculum Benchmark Assessments, software based evaluation methods including SRI, STAR, etc. used by teachers.